Aboriginal Fashion Designers: A Spotlight on Australian Style

 We challenge anyone to go on the Haus of Dizzy website and not spend money.
 The jewellery pieces created by Kristy Dickinson are truly one of a kind, and they are so fun to wear with their bright colours and eclectic style.
 The other thing we love about this jewellery label is that political messages are also conveyed through the pieces, like a wearable protest so all to be part of and communicate their values.

-This millennial-style jewellery inspiration makes Haus of Dizzy the perfect gift for friends and family who also love pops of colour and advocates the rights of our indigenous community.
+This millennial-style jewellery inspiration makes Haus of Dizzy the perfect gift for friends and family who also love pops of colour and advocate the rights of our indigenous community.
 Follow Haus of Dizzy on Instagram to have some bright and glittery content in your feed and see what Kristy is up to next.

 Sown in Time by Lynelle Flinders